jod35/fastapi-beyond-crud-docs/docs/chapter14.md

 # Email Support

-We've built many features in our application, but we intentionally skipped some that require sending emails.
-This allows us to dedicate a chapter to exploring email functionality in detail.
-Sending emails is crucial for communicating with users, verifying identities, and enabling password resets.
+We've developed numerous features in our application but deliberately skipped those involving email functionality.
+This allows us to dedicate an entire chapter to thoroughly exploring this topic.
+Sending emails is essential for user communication, identity verification, and password resets.

 ## FastAPI-Mail

-If you're familiar with Flask, the most popular extension for adding email support is [Flask-Mail](https://flask-mail.readthedocs.io/en/latest/).
-Flask-Mail allows emails to be sent with a straightforward setup.
-The FastAPI equivalent is [FastAPI-Mail](https://sabuhish.github.io/fastapi-mail/), which has a similar configuration process but also supports asynchronous operations and Pydantic models.
+If you've worked with Flask, you're probably familiar with [Flask-Mail](https://flask-mail.readthedocs.io/en/latest/), the most popular extension for adding email functionality.
+Flask-Mail offers a simple setup for sending emails.
+In FastAPI, the equivalent is [FastAPI-Mail](https://sabuhish.github.io/fastapi-mail/), which not only provides a similar configuration process but also supports asynchronous operations and Pydantic models.

-Let's begin by installing FastAPI-Mail.
-In your terminal, within the active virtual environment, install it with:
+To get started, let's install FastAPI-Mail.
+In your terminal, within the active virtual environment, run:

 ```console
 $ pip install fastapi-mail